jkw0701/HQP_task_transition_ubuntu/README.md

 # HQP_task_transition

-* This project is the controller for task transition based on Hierarchical Quadratic Programming(HQP).
+* This project is the whole-body controller for non-holonomic mobile manipulator.
+* This is based on Hierarchical Quadratic Programming(HQP) with continuous task transition approach.
-* This is developed in Ubuntu 16.04
+* This is developed for Ubuntu 16.04.

 ## Dependencies
+* boost
+* eigen3
 * qpOASES
 * RBDL(Rigid Body Dynamics Library)
 * V-REP